-Students at The British College of Gavà come from many different backgrounds.
-We are fortunate enough to boast a student body with a great breadth of cultural heritage.
+As students at BCG come from many different backgrounds, we are fortunate enough to boast a student body with a great breadth of cultural heritage.
 This range of cultural perspectives and experiences brought to the classroom by individual students and staff is to be respected and celebrated.

+BCG is an academically selective school with a culturally diverse students’ body.
 Valuing diversity, we understand that each student is unique and has different learning needs.
-The Special Educational Needs and Disabilities (SEND) department at BCG aims to support, through targeted and bespoke intervention, those students that have learning challenges and require intervention to address gaps in their learning to accelerate their progress.
-Some pupils are capable learners but may need support to access the curriculum at some point in their school lives.
-It may be a short-term or a more long-term support depending on their needs.
+Some students may need support to access the curriculum at some point in their school lives due to learning challenges.
+The SEND department will coordinate support, either a short-term or a more long-term intervention depending on their needs.

-There is no one more important than parents in a child's life.
 Working in partnership with parents is vital for the student's success.
-Collaboration and engagement of parents with the school has been proven to be the most successful support a child can receive.
+Collaboration and engagement of parents with the school has been proved to be the most successful support a child can receive.

 We have an open-door policy so that parents can ask at any time for an appointment to discuss their child’s progress, in addition to scheduled parents’ evenings.